pramatias/rustbook/rustbook62oa.md

     Catch-all Patterns and the _ Placeholder

-I was messing around with Rust's match feature recently and came across this neat idea involving catch-all patterns.
+o I was messing around with Rust's match feature recently and came across this neat idea involving catch-all patterns.
 Basically, think of it like rolling a die and getting different results based on the outcome – only we manually assign the numbers ourselves (for simplicity's sake anyway).
 Don't worry though, once